collbreno/fut-calendar/readme.md

 - [website](#website-folder)

 ### admin folder
 This folder contains Python scripts to help mantaining the project.
 It includes services to list teams from a competition, add new teams and create calendars for new added teams.
 These services are only run by me and don't run in any cloud platform.
+The following tasks are performed by the scripts in this folder:
+- Create a document for a competition in the database
+- List all teams from a competition
+- Create a document for a team in the database
+- Create a Google Calendar for a team via Calendar API
+- Define an appropriate [Access Control List](https://developers.google.com/calendar/api/v3/reference/acl) for the created Google Calendar

 ### functions folder
-This folder contains the source code of the functions deployed to Google Cloud Platform, described
+This folder contains the source code of the functions deployed to Google Cloud Platform, described [here](#google-cloud-project-architecture).

 ### website folder
 This folder contains the html files deployed to Firebase Hosting.
 In order to increase website speed and decrease database usage, this project uses static pages.
-So this folder also includes the Python scripts to access the database once and generate all the html files to be deployed.
+So this folder also includes the Python scripts to access the database once and generate all the html (via [Jinja2](https://pypi.org/project/Jinja2/)) files to be deployed.